 So what’s the big deal?

-Our manager, let’s call him Dan, knew that I was only 16 years old and gave a stern command to the theater staff.
+Our manager, let’s call him Dan, which might be his real name but you’ll never know, knew that I was only 16 years old and gave a stern command to the theater staff.

 “This boy is not allowed anywhere near the theater” playing the R-rated and presumably very adult Endless Love